NEED TO UPDATE YOUR ACCOUNT INFORMATION?

-Join us this Summer in celebrating the release of our August Wine Club orders.
-Brick’n’Fire Pizza will be onsite preparing pizzas to order for all three events.
+Join us this Fall in celebrating the release of our November Wine Club orders.
+The Food Market will be onsite preparing a selection of delicious freshly cooked dishes for all four events.

 All attendance is by RSVP only.
-Please check your emails from our Landmark Club Manager in July to RSVP online or email LandmarkClub@Boordy.com.
-This Summer invitation will be open to each member plus three guests.
+Please check your emails from our Landmark Club Manager in October to RSVP online or email LandmarkClub@Boordy.com.
+This Fall invitation will be open to each member plus one guest.

 Not Reserved about Chardonnay Reserve

 Chardonnay, the most widely planted white wine variety in the world, may be responsible for many bland, generic wines but it also produces rare and exquisite gems that are sought out by connoisseurs.
 This malleability is not a character deficit; it’s the secret to chardonnay’s appeal among winemakers.
 Chardonnay could be likened to a blank canvas upon which terroir (climate & geography) leave their imprint.
 Additionally, there are numerous clonal variants of chardonnay that range from high-yielding and insipid to finnicky, exotic, and flavorful.
 These two variables – terroir and clone – identify chardonnays from one vineyard or region to another and distinguish those which exhibit exquisite personality from the rest of the crowd.